mis à jour

 DRUGS, ALCOHOL and SMOKING

-Our wildlife sanctuary is a smoking-free and vaping-free zone.
+Our wildlife sanctuary is a smoking-free zone.
+We can't accept volunteers who smoke or vape.

 Alcohol:

 For so many reasons, our wildlife sanctuary is an alcohol-free zone.
 And no, you can't have alcohol on the premises even if it is sealed and you have no intention of drinking it.
-If you have alcohol on premises, it must be handed in to management for safe-keeping until you leave.
+If you have alcohol in your possession, it must be handed in to management for safe keeping until you leave.
 If you drink alcohol while away from the sanctuary on your days off, that's ok, as long as you drink safely and in moderation.
-Please note, though, that you will not be allowed back on the premises if you are intoxicated.
+Please note, though, that you will not be allowed back on the premises if we think you are intoxicated.

 Prescription pain medication and medical marijuana: